sourcegraph/handbook/content/departments/security/tooling/entitle_request.md

 ![Bundle Webform](../img/webui2.png)

-2. Once Permission set is chosen in Request Type, you will have updated dropdowns
-3. “Permission set category” is optional but narrows your list of available Bundles.
+2. “Permission set category” is optional but narrows your list of available Bundles.
 You can leave this field blank if you want to see all the available Bundles
-4. “Permission Set” are custom created grouped permissions for easy request submission.
+3. “Permission Set” are custom created grouped permissions for easy request submission.
 These are created so that a teammate who may need access to multiple resources for a particular task can request it in one request vs submitting multiple requests.
 If a Permission Set describes the type of access you require, you can select it.
    1. If there isn't one that fits your need and you think that you will benefit from a custom permission set, please reach out to security team.
-5. Permission Duration: is the amount of time you will need this access for.
+4. Permission Duration: is the amount of time you will need this access for.
 This will ensure that once you are finished with your necessary task, the permissions are revoked to keep our systems more secure.
-6. Add Justification: This is a very important step.
+5. Add Justification: This is a very important step.
 Without proper justification for your access, your request will be denied.
 This is necessary for audit and reporting purposes.
 Please reference a customer ticket, a jira ticket, or any other relevant information that justifies your need for access to the resource.

 ## Specific Permission Request:

 This option allows for granular access requests to only necessary data/instances. \
 To request permission to a specific resource follow these steps:

-1. Issue /entitle or /access_request command in slack and choose Resources from Request Type. you will see the following popup
+1. Issue /entitle or /access_request command in slack and choose Specific Permission from Request Type. you will see the following popup

    ![Resource_dialog](../img/Entitle_Resource.png)